wendyverdonk93/docs/content/payments/features/flexible-3ds/_index.md

 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
 logo: '/svgs/Flexible 3D.svg'
-short_description: 'Use 3D Secure verification to provide an extra layer of security to credit card payments'
+short_description: 'Use 3D Secure verification for extra security for credit card payments'
 aliases:
     - /tools/flexible_3d
 ---